 Articles from Rapid Formations

-As part of our online registration service, our company formation packages come with a modified form of the standard model memorandum and articles.
+As part of our online registration service, our company formation packages come with a modified form of the standard model memorandum and articles of association.
 These are suitable for most private limited by shares companies with Ordinary shares.
-If you wish to incorporate a company with multiple share classes, give us a call and we’d be happy to guide you.
+If you wish to incorporate a company with multiple share classes, please contact us and we’ll be happy to guide you.